GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A framework can provide 90% of the features we need quickly — giving us a false sense of confidence early in the development cycle — and then be frustratingly hard when it comes to implementing the last 10%.
+> ### Thoroughly testing a program is impossible (requires unbounded number of test cases); so try to choose test cases that will expose all errors.
+That’s very difficult, especially since we do not know what all the errors are, and if we did, we would not need the test cases!
 >
-> ~ *Tony Parisi (software developer)*
+> ~ *Daniel T. Barry*

 ---
 ## 🏎 Quick Facts